EmilyMabie/EmilyMabie/README.md

 ## My Toolkit
 <details>
-  <summary>Here's a brief run-down of tool and tech-specific skills, knowledge, and capabilities I have at my disposal.</summary>
+  <summary>Learn More...</summary>

-  ## Coming soon!
+  #### Here's a brief run-down of tool and tech-specific skills, knowledge, and capabilities I have at my disposal.
   1. Languages
      * HTML
      * CSS